 Pros and Cons of Headphones

-Headphones vs earbuds typically differ in design.
+Headphones, earbuds, and earphones typically differ in design.
 The ear-cups of headphones embrace the outer ears, whereas earbuds are supposed to enter your ear canal.
-Their sound quality, the way the ambient noise is processed, wearing comfort, and usability are different as well.
+However, they typically do it without accessories.
+These are earphones that come with foam, silicone or rubber ear-tips also to enter an ear canal.
+Obviously, their sound quality, the way the ambient noise is processed, wearing comfort, and usability are different as well.

 High-quality headphones contain soft cushions made from premium materials.
 They are supposed to provide a tight but comfortable seal.
 After wearing them for a few hours, there shouldn’t be any sore ears or head fatigue.